Locality and Availability of Array Codes Constructed from Subspaces: A Subspace Approach to LRCs

 Another base case is $C_1^M$.
 In the resulting generator matrix, each thick column contains just a single column, and the matrix is nothing but a generator matrix for the well known simplex code.
 The codewords are $1\times (q^M-1)/(q-1)$ arrays.
 The weight of the non-zero codewords in the simplex code is known to be $q^{M-1}$, and indeed we get a constant weight of

-We additionally note that in both cases, each thick column has rank $b$.
+We additionally note that in both cases, each thick column has rank $b$, i.e., the basis for induction B holds.

-Assume now the claim holds for $C_{b-1}^{M-1}$ and for $C_{b}^{M-1}$.
-For the induction step we prove the claim also holds for $C_{b}^{M}$.
+Assume now the claim holds for $C_{b-1}^{M-1}$ and for $C_{b}^{M-1}$, for both inductions, A and B. For the induction step we prove the claim also holds for $C_{b}^{M}$.
 Let their respective generating matrices be $G_{b-1}^{M-1}$ and $G_{b}^{M-1}$.
 Since we are not in any of the induction-base cases, we additionally have $1<b<M$.

 We construct a new matrix, $G$ by concatenating modified thick columns from $G_{b-1}^{M-1}$ and $G_{b}^{M-1}$.
 We first take each thick column of $G_b^{M-1}$, append a bottom row of all zeros, and place it as a thick column of $G$.
 We call these columns \emph{thick columns of type I}.